inspec/inspec/docs/dsl_inspec.md

 ## Test System Event Log

-The following test shows how to audit machines running Windows 2012 R2 that pwassword complexity is enabled:
+The following test shows how to audit machines running Windows 2012 R2 that password complexity is enabled:

 ```ruby
 control 'windows-account-102' do